jameslovallo/ardi/README.md

 Event handlers can be applied to an element using React's `on` syntax (`onClick`) or Vue's `@` syntax (`@click`).

-The TMDB component's toolbar includes 3 examples.
-The code below is simplified, you can view the complete code on the <app-link>[TMDB demo page](https://ardi.netlify.app/demos/tmdb)</app-link>.
+Here is a snippet showing the play/pause button for an episode in the podcast demo.
+You can view the complete code on the <app-link>[podcast demo page](https://ardi.netlify.app/demos/podcast)</app-link>.

 <div class="highlight-lines">